-- 1. Students may initiate the academic grievance procedure with the Dean of the division in which they are enrolled.
+- 1. Students may initiate the academic grievance procedure with the Dean of the division in which they are enrolled, that is, the Dean of the Seminary or the Dean of the School of Theology.
 Students also have the option of initiating the procedure with the Dean of The Athenaeum. - 2.
-The Dean receiving the grievance will first encourage the student(s) to resolve the grievance personally with the instructor or other member of the community at issue.
+The Dean in question, receiving the grievance, will first encourage the student(s) to resolve the grievance personally with the instructor or other member of the community at issue.
 The academic official will offer his/her assistance in facilitating this dialogue. - 3.
 If the student(s) chooses not to seek such a resolution of the grievance with the person in question or is not satisfied with the results of such an effort, he/she may file in writing a grievance with one of the aforementioned academic officials. - 4.
 The academic official receiving the grievance then informs the person(s) against whom the grievance has been filed.
 The official may, at his/her discretion, seek to effect a resolution between the disagreeing parties. - 5.
 If a resolution is either not sought or not achieved according to procedure No. 4, the grievance is submitted to the Dean of The Athenaeum. - 6.
-The Dean will then appoint a faculty member acceptable to both parties to review the grievance and submit a written report to the Dean.
+The Dean of the Athenaeum will then appoint a faculty member acceptable to both parties to review the grievance and submit a written report to the Dean.
 The faculty member will be selected according to his/her capacity for an objective appraisal and understanding of the grievance.
 In conducting his/her review of the grievance, the faculty member must consult both parties in the grievance. - 7.
-Upon receiving the written report of the faculty member, the Dean then gives a judgment upon the validity of the grievance.
+Upon receiving the written report of the faculty member, the Dean of the Athenaeum then gives a judgment upon the validity of the grievance.
 This judgment and its rationale are communicated in writing to the faculty member and the two parties involved.
 This terminates the grievance procedure.
 If the Dean of The Athenaeum is the person against whom a grievance is filed, then the role of the Dean in the grievance procedure is assumed by the President of The Athenaeum.